Miao0616/Miao.github.io/index.md

 # About Me

 Specializing in statistics and AI for medical and health-related data.
-Research focuses on developing advanced methodologies to enhance healthcare outcomes through data analysis
+Research focuses on developing advanced methodologies to enhance healthcare outcomes through data analysis.

 # Research Experience
 ### Duke-NUS Medical School